gasolin/saihubot/README.md

 * Chatbot works in your browser, without server setup.
 * Written in plain Javascript, compatible with most browsers
-* Structure is inspired by [hubot](https://github.com/github/hubot/)
+* Structure was inspired by [hubot](https://github.com/github/hubot/)
   * Regex based message matching
   * Could write adapter to fully cooperate with your web UI
   * Could swap brain to support different backends
-  * Provide plugin architecture that able to expand functions
+  * Provide skills(pluginn) architecture that able to expand functions
   * Can extend bot functionality by import addons
-* Tiny size, easy to learn (the init version has just 80 lines that bundle with three plugins)
+* Tiny size, easy to learn (the init version has just 80 lines that bundle with three skills)
 * Each message can be customized with any HTML elements
 * Reference chat UI style is included
 * Plugin callbacks are extremely flexible; You can control in-page elements, execute the local command, fetch remote data, trigger remote actions...